Berlin Expat Advice: 15 Tips For Moving House In Berlin

 Berliners are champions at the art of moving around the city, especially us expats.
 As it’s so hard to find a place to live, many of us lead a nomadic existence while we search for our “forever” apartment, making do in shared WG’s, temporary sublets, Airbnb apartments, artist’s colonies, and more.
 I’ve been in Berlin for the better part of five years and have lived in five different flats.
 However, some of my friends have even lived in even more apartments in different districts of the city.

-While planning my move in Berlin, I came across many articles outlining all the things you to do when you move to Berlin, but I didn’t come across many articles telling me how to move house in Berlin in English.
-As an expat in a foreign country, it’s important to know the differences about how things work in Germany versus how things work at home, such as signing rental contracts, putting down a deposit, etc. While I managed to fumble my way through my move, I really wished I had more guidance.
+While planning my move in Berlin, I came across many articles outlining the things you need to do when you move here, but I didn’t come across many articles telling me how to move house in Berlin.
+As an expat in a foreign country, it’s important to know the differences about how things work in Germany versus how things work at home, such as signing rental contracts, putting down a deposit, etc. While I managed to fumble my way through my move, I really wished I’d had more guidance.

-So in order to make your next move easy and hopefully, stress free, I put together this comprehensive guide to moving house in Berlin.
+So in order to make your next Berlin move easy and stress free, I put together this comprehensive guide to moving house in Berlin.

 Berlin Expat Advice: 15 Tips For Moving House In Berlin

 In Germany, it’s typical to give your landlord or property management company three months written notice when you’re ready to move out and end your contract.
 This gives them ample time to find new tenants and you plenty of time to prepare for your move.
 In some cases, your notice period can be as little as 30 days, provided that you’ve found new tenants for your landlord and that he/she agrees to letting them live in the flat.

 Before sending off your letter, double-check the conditions of your original rental agreement to make sure you’re providing enough notice and that there aren’t any other surprises.
 Then followup with a call to your landlord to ensure they received your letter and find out how flexible they might be with your notice period.